Kuipman/uwb_tdoa/README.md

 ## Configuring the Loco Positioning System Nodes for TDoA3

-Time Difference of Arrival (TDoA) is a ranging setup in which a series of static anchors exchange ranging messages and a sniffer node "sniffs" or listens to these messages.

 (Configuring the LPS via Console Menu): Through a simple serial connection an LPS node can be configured on a serial console.
 With a device connected and its port known, you can use the command "picocom /dev/'PORT'" in your terminal.
 Further instructions can be found here: https://www.bitcraze.io/documentation/repository/lps-node-firmware/master/development/anchor-low-level-config/

 (TDoA3 Configuration): The anchors and sniffer must be configured to the same bitrate and preamble length.
 By default, these are both "normal".
 This can be changed in the console menu.